 - Records under Title VII – 1 year

 - Payroll and Tax Records – Documents that include basic employee data like name, address, SSN, wage rate, number of hours worked daily or weekly deductions, allowances claimed and net wages – 4 years (some states require 6 years)

 - Note: there are no specific retention requirements under Lilly Ledbetter, however it is recommended that employers retain records for 5 years past termination

 - Employee Benefit Plans – 6 years following the termination of the plan

 - Form 5500 and related correspondence – including all attached schedules, audited financial statements, and accountant opinions, as applicable – 6 years

-Record retention is complex and time consuming.
+Adhering to HR records retention schedules is a complex and time-consuming process.
 However, in addition to complying with various federal and state laws, keeping good, well-organized records can be very helpful in documenting and supporting your organization’s employment actions.
-The best way to ensure that your records are in good order is to establish and publish a record-retention policy.